 The city gave me a hard time.
 Getting lost seemed like a daily habit.
 Getting lost in Bangkok was not fun at all, especially with the scorching heat.

-But then, I saw these small details in the alleys and I remembered why I went for a walk rather than take a tuktuk.
-At first glance, Bangkok looks chaotic but once you get to know it, you’ll realize it’s not that bad.
+But then, I saw these small details in the alleys, and I remembered why I chose to go for a walk rather than conveniently take a tuk-tuk.
+At first glance, Bangkok looks chaotic.
+But once you get to know it, you realize it’s not that bad.

-The next day, I moved to a new place just so I can be closer to the temples.
-It was my first time sleeping in a shared bedroom and I couldn’t have picked a better place.
+The next day, I moved to a new place so I could be closer to the temples.
+It was my first time sleeping in a shared room, and I couldn’t have picked a better place.
 It was perfect.
-Contrary to my expectations, the place was very cozy and the bathroom was really clean.
-There was a locker for my things so I didn’t have to worry about them while I was asleep.
+Contrary to my expectations, the room was cozy, and the bathroom was well-maintained.
+There was a locker for my things, so I didn’t have to worry about losing them while I was asleep.

-The restaurant was still perfect despite not being our first option.
-It overlooked the Wat Arun temple.
+The restaurant was alright despite not being our first choice.
+It had a quirky aesthetic plus it overlooked the Wat Arun temple.

-To cross the river, I had to take a boat that travelled every few minutes between the piers.
-The boat ride probably took about 2 minutes and all it cost was 3 baht per way.
+I took a boat that crossed the river every few minutes.
+The ride took about 2 minutes and cost 3 baht each way.

 Satisfied and full, always a great way to end the day.